7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - Shutterstock

 According to Ettin, this stuff is just far too intense for the first time you meet someone.
-There’s no rush, because if everything is going well, then you’ll have plenty of time to work out the rest.
+There’s no rush, because if everything is going well then you’ll have plenty of time to work out the rest.

 Also, it might make you come across as a bit desperate.
 That doesn’t mean that you are, but you want to present your best self when you’re meeting your partner for the first time, and fretting about the future probably won’t do that.